Monolaurin

-Monolaurin (abbreviated GML; also called glycerol monolaurate, glyceryl laurate, and 1-lauroyl-glycerol) is a monoglyceride.
+Monolaurin (also called glycerol monolaurate, glyceryl laurate, and 1-lauroyl-glycerol) is a monoglyceride.
 It is the mono-ester formed from glycerol and lauric acid.
-Its chemical formula is C_{15}H_{30}O_{4}.
+Its chemical formula is C15H30O4.

 Occurrence

-Monolaurin is found in coconut oil and may be similar to other monoglycerides found in human breast milk.
+Monolaurin is found in coconuts and may be similar to lipids found in human breast milk.

 Lauric acid can be ingested in coconut oil and the human body converts it into monolaurin.
 Furthermore, coconut oil, coconut cream, grated coconut and others products are sources of lauric acid and, consequently, monolaurin.

 Uses

-Monolaurin is most commonly used as a surfactant in cosmetics, such as deodorants.
-As a food additive it is also used as an emulsifier or preservative.
+Monolaurin is most commonly used as a nonionic surfactant and preservative in cosmetics and packaged foods.
 Monolaurin is also marketed as a dietary supplement.

+Food, Cosmetic, and Industrial Uses

+Monolaurin is widely used in the food and cosmetic industries as a nonionic surfactant, emulsifier, and antimicrobial preservative.
+It is valued for its ability to inhibit the growth of certain bacteria, yeasts, and molds, helping extend shelf life in packaged foods and personal care products.

+In cosmetics, monolaurin is commonly included in creams, lotions, and cleansers due to its compatibility with skin lipids and low irritation potential.

+Dietary Supplement Use

+Monolaurin is also marketed as a dietary supplement, typically in capsule or pellet form.
+Supplemental monolaurin is generally derived from lauric acid sourced from coconut oil or palm kernel oil.

+Dietary supplements containing monolaurin are regulated in the United States under the Dietary Supplement Health and Education Act (DSHEA).
+As with other dietary supplements, manufacturers may describe monolaurin in terms of structure- or function-related support, but are prohibited from making claims that it prevents, treats, or cures disease.